apache/dolphinscheduler/docs/docs/en/guide/task/switch.md

 ![switch_03](../../../../img/tasks/demo/switch_03.png)

+If executed correctly, then taskA will be executed correctly.

 ### Execute

 Execute and see if it works as expected.
 It can be seen that the specified downstream tasksA are executed as expected.